-[F]our Seasons Resorts Maldives have been working with local environmental agency Seamarc since 2001, under the ever-watchful eye of the company’s founder, Thomas Le Berre.
-Our wildlife conservation projects are run from two Marine Discovery Centres by a team of ten full time Seamarc marine biologists, ably assisted by our interns, apprentices and eco-volunteers.
+Four Seasons Resorts Maldives have been working with local environmental agency Reefscapers (formerly Seamarc) since 2001, under the ever-watchful eye of the company’s founder, Thomas Le Berre.
+Our wildlife conservation projects are run from two Marine Discovery Centres by a dedicated team of ten full time marine biologists, ably assisted by our interns and apprentices.

-In addition, The Manta Trust charity (formerly the ‘Maldivian Manta Ray Research Project’) – headed by founding director Guy Stevens – has been run from Landaa Giraavaru since 2005, employing marine biologists and volunteers seasonally (blog).
+In addition, The Manta Trust charity (formerly the ‘Maldivian Manta Ray Research Project’) – headed by founding director Guy Stevens – has been run from Landaa Giraavaru since 2005, employing marine biologists and seasonal volunteers.

-Four Seasons Resorts & Seamarc – working together since 2001
+Four Seasons Resorts & Reefscapers – working together since 2001

 Thomas le Berre

-French coastal oceanographer and founder of Maldivian environmental consultancy Seamarc, Thomas has been spearheading the environmental projects at Four Seasons Resorts Maldives since 2001.
+French coastal oceanographer and founder of Maldivian environmental consultancy Reefscapers (formerly ‘Seamarc’), Thomas has been spearheading the environmental projects at Four Seasons Resorts Maldives since 2001.

-Thomas moved to the Maldives in 1999 and has been living and working in the country ever since.
-Along with Marie Saleem, he founded Seamarc (‘Systems Engineering and Marine Consulting’) in the year 2000, and as well as running the company, Thomas is actively and passionately involved in each project.
+Thomas moved to SE Asia in 1999 and has been living and working the Maldives and Sri Lanka ever since.
+Along with Marie Saleem, he founded Seamarc (‘Systems Engineering and Marine Consulting’) in the year 2000, and as well as running the company (now known as ‘Reefscapers’), Thomas is actively and passionately involved in each project.